 - 3% Foreign Transaction Fee: If you were planning to open this card to pay for a lavish international getaway, or even to make a significant purchase from a foreign-based merchant, don’t.
 There are far too many no foreign transaction fee credit cards available to warrant forking over an extra 3% of whatever you charge, in most cases.

 Other Things To Consider

 - $500+ Credit Limit: You won’t receive your Citi Diamond Preferred credit limit until after you’re approved for an account.
 All you know going in is that your limit will be at least $500 and based on your annual income and debt.

 - 24/7 Concierge Service: One of this card’s preferred elements is that it provides access to a “personalized concierge service” that is available around the clock, according to Citi’s website.
 Citi doesn’t offer much information about this feature online, other than it can help cardholders make travel arrangements, buy tickets to events and set up restaurant reservations, but having extra resources can’t hurt – especially when they’re free.

 - No Card Rewards: If your main objective is to save money on debt, whether current or upcoming, this card’s lack of rewards shouldn’t be too much of a concern.
-Sure, rewards would have helped reduce the cost of your spending to a certain extent, but it would’ve been nowhere near the amount you could expect to lose due to a higher interest rate.
-So, when comparing your options, focus on fees and interest while considering rewards to be icing on the cake.
+Sure, rewards could help reduce the cost of your spending to a certain extent, but it won’t be anywhere near the amount you could expect to lose due to a higher interest rate.
+So when comparing your options, focus on fees and interest while considering rewards to be icing on the cake.